CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and completeness.
-The explicit 'Use when' clause covers multiple realistic scenarios where a user would need worktree functionality.
-The main weakness is that the 'what' portion could be more specific about the concrete actions beyond 'create and manage'.
+This is a strong description with excellent trigger coverage and clear 'what/when' structure.
+The main weakness is that the capability description could be more specific about the concrete actions beyond 'create and manage'.
+The trigger terms are well-chosen and cover realistic user scenarios naturally.

 Suggestions